 Ever since stamps were introduced in 1840, stamp collecting has consistently been one of the most popular hobbies in the world for many reasons.
 It is, for the most part, a relatively easy hobby to delve into; with such a vast array of prints, there really is something for everyone.
 From the affordable to the rare and expensive, the hobby allows anyone to build their own collection in any way they wish, producing something that anyone would be proud of.

+The correct name for a stamp collector is exactly that, a stamp collector.
 As you begin to find out about stamp collecting, you may see collectors being referred to as "philatelists".
 While this is not entirely untrue, philately refers to the study of stamps and therefore does not always involve collecting.
 However, it is not uncommon for the term "philatelist" and "stamp collector" to be used interchangeably.

-The usual advice is to buy the largest packet of whole-world stamps you can afford.
+To start off your collection, unless you have a specific theme in mind already, a great way to get a base is to buy the largest packet of whole-world stamps you can afford.
 You can also gather stamps through friends and family abroad, from old letters.
 If you’re very lucky to have inherited a set of albums from a generous relative, use it as a foundation for a much larger collections.

 Expert tip: Store your collection in a stock book to keep your stamps in order and in good condition.

 The stamps that you gather may be varied in condition if you buy collections or packets and you are also bound to acquire a good percentage of quite common stamps.
 At this point, you can choose if you want to collect used or unused stamps, or of course, you can collect both, but know that unused stamps are worth dramatically more than a used stamp.

 Have not been used in the post and are consequently not postmarked or otherwise defaced.
 They should have their original gum as issued in ‘mint’ condition by the post office, though traces of the use of a gummed hinge are generally acceptable.